AdaCore/spark2014/docs/lrm/source/language-defined-aspects-and-attributes.rst

 S'Alignment	    		      Warn                   Warning in pedantic mode X'Alignment	    		      Warn		     Warning in pedantic mode S'Base				      Yes
-S'Bit_Order	    		      Yes		     Warning in pedantic mode P'Body_Version 			      Yes
+S'Bit_Order	    		      Warn		     Warning in pedantic mode P'Body_Version 			      Yes
 T'Callable	    		      No		     No tasking
 E'Caller	    		      No	             No tasking